Kartikeya-16/PAY_TRACKER/analytics_service/Readme.md

 `analytics_db` — only stores Budgets.
 Everything else is calculated fresh each time it's asked.

 ## How it talks to other services
-Uses Feign to call:
+Uses Feign (a normal REST call under the hood) to reach:
-- Ledger Service, to get transactions for a date range
+- Ledger Service — to get transactions for a date range
-- Subscription Service, to get active subscriptions
+- Subscription Service — to get active subscriptions

-Instead of storing a copy of that data itself, it just asks the other service directly whenever someone asks for analytics.

 ## Spending velocity
 For each budget, it compares how much of the budget has been used against how much of the month has already gone by.
-If the spending percentage is higher than the month percentage, that category gets flagged as overspending — the idea being to catch it early instead of finding out at the end of the month.
+If the spending percentage is higher than the month percentage, that category gets flagged as overspending — the goal is catching it early instead of finding out at the end of the month.

-## Endpoints
+## API Endpoints

 | Method | Endpoint | Description |
 |---|---|---|